 Should I Wear a Bike Helmet?

-Summary: We are helmet advocates, so you know our bias, but here is some food for thought about the current push to disparage bike helmets.
+Summary: We are helmet advocates, so you know our bias, but here is some food for thought about those who attempt to

 First, for views opposing ours